sphinx-gallery/sphinx-gallery/doc/configuration.rst

 reST files for each object, named '<object>.examples'.
 Each .rst file will contain a reduced version of the gallery, containing examples where that "object" that is used.
-No file will be generated for objects not used or referenced in any example.
+'<object>.examples' files will be generated for all objects to prevent inclusion errors.
+Empty '<object>.examples' files are created for objects not used in any example.

+.. _exclude_implicit_doc:

+``exclude_implicit_doc``
+""""""""""""""""""""""""

 Sometimes, there are functions that are being used in practically every example for the given module, for instance the ``pyplot.show`` or ``pyplot.subplots``